Aakashrawat1234/skytunes-web-music-app/README.md

 Sky Tunes - A Spotify-Inspired Music Player
 Overview
-Sky Tuned is a web-based music player with a clean, interactive interface inspired by Spotify.
+Sky Tune is a web-based music player with a clean, interactive interface inspired by Spotify.
 It features a card-based music selection system on the right side, and a functional player on the left side with play/pause, next, and previous controls.

 Features
 Card-Based Music Selection –  click on music cards to load songs on left side .